 Unravel the mysteries of the world inside Nashville's Adventure Science Center.
-Children of all ages (even adult-children) can experience live science demonstrations, walk through simulated weightlessness, and create structures in the Imagination Playground.
-Shake off the winter blues with many of the Spring activities at Adventure Science Center.
-Step into Nashville's ultimate DIY workshop at the Tinkering Garage.
+Children of all ages can experience live science demonstrations, walk through simulated weightlessness, and create structures in the Imagination Playground.
+Shake off the winter blues with many Spring activities and special events at Adventure Science Center.
 Spark your curiosity at this family fun playground of science and wonder.